Croatia joined Schengen – what this means for Croatian residents and tourists

-Croatia is “supposed” to join the Schengen zone in 2023.
-The exact date is not yet confirmed as of this publishing.
-But, what does that mean exactly and how will it affect you?
+Croatia joined the Schengen zone on January 1, 2023.
+But what does that mean exactly, and how will it affect you?

-Joining Schengen will bring some perks for anyone planning to visit Croatia from third countries and other Schengen member states – like the elimination of border checks with neighboring Schengen countries.
+Joining Schengen brought some perks for anyone planning to visit Croatia from third countries and other Schengen member states – like eliminating border checks with neighboring Schengen countries.

 In this post, we cover: